davidpeach/lupo/README.md

 "websites" archive page will be created with a list of the tagged posts contained.

+Once configured, you can write / edit pages locally; build the new pages, or do a full website build; then deploy straight to your server.

 ## Installation
 ```bash
 git clone https://github.com/davidpeach/lupo